ourbodiesourdata/ourbodiesourdata.github.io/README.md

 <a href="https://cran.r-project.org/web/packages/findSVI/index.html">R Package: Social Vulnerability Index</a>
--	R package that retrieves census data and calculates Social Vulnerability Index for you o	NOTE: census data must be available and retrievable for this to work
+-	R package that retrieves census data and calculates Social Vulnerability Index for you
+-	NOTE: census data must be available and retrievable for this to work

 <a href="https://fred.stlouisfed.org/">Federal Reserve Economic Data</a>
 -	Many times series of economic data, some demographic data